Circular Economy meets Energy Union

 -Ferdinand Kleppmann, President of CEWEP (the Confederation of European Waste-to-Energy Plants)

 - DG Environment: Jorge Diaz del Castillo, Legal Officer

 -Marta Gurin: Senior Scientific and Policy Officer at CEWEP

 The Clean Energy Package emphasizes the importance of diversification of energy sources, energy efficiency and low-emission targets of a circular economy in Europe.
 In addition, the European Commission has just published its new communication that exploits the potential of Waste-to-Energy to contribute to both the Energy Union and the Circular Economy strategy.

 Waste-to-Energy is a way to generate energy - in the form of electricity, steam, hot water - from residual waste.
 It has the potential to reduce land-filling and imports of fossil fuels while contributing to low-emission economy, air quality and energy efficiency.

-With a short trip across Europe, CEWEP will showcase initiatives combining the goals of the Circular Economy and the Energy Union, taking you to the harbour of Antwerp in Belgium, Ruhrgebiet in Germany, Olsztyn in Poland, Klaipeda in Lithuania and Barcelona in Spain.
+With a short trip across Europe, CEWEP introduced initiatives combining the goals of the Circular Economy and the Energy Union, from the harbour of Antwerp in Belgium to Olsztyn in Poland.